backdrop-contrib/pagerer/README.txt

-Pagerer
+ï»¿Pagerer
 =======

 Pagerer is a module providing a collection of pager themes to enhance Drupal standard pager.

-The most straightforward usage is to display on a page a pager that is made up of three ‘panes’ (left, center, and right); and each pane contains (or not) a pager theme, so providing plenty of possibilities to combine different elements to satisfy complex requirements.
-Pagerer’s configuration provides an easy way to setup the pager according to the needs, and allows as well to override Drupal’s core pager so that Pagerer’s capabilities can be activated on a site by an administrator.
+The most straightforward usage is to display on a page a pager that is made up of three 'panes' (left, center, and right); and each pane contains (or not) a pager theme, so providing plenty of possibilities to combine different elements to satisfy complex requirements.
+Pagerer's configuration provides an easy way to setup the pager according to the needs, and allows as well to override Drupal's core pager so that Pagerer's capabilities can be activated on a site by an administrator.
 Pagerer uses standard Drupal pager classes to render the pagers, so styling is preserved.